berry-cs/sinbad/tutorials/racket/weather4-struct.md

 # "Real Data" Activity: Structures with Weather Data
 **[Data: Simple structures]**

-## Warmup: Data Definitions for Structures
+## Prep: Data Definitions for Structures

 As you start this activity, you should know that a *structure* is a programming language mechanism to combine several pieces of data into a single piece of compound data.